 A surge protector snaps into your home’s electric panel.
 This is a more aggressive form of protection than power strips.
-This one device will provide protection for not only your fireplace but all of your electric appliances.
+This one device will provide protection for your fireplace and all of your electric appliances.

 This is the best overall protection.
 Your electric provider installs the meter-mounted surge protector along the incoming electric line of your home.
 It will be placed on the line just before your meter.
-This has to be done by a licensed electrician, and it must be approved by your local provider.
+This has to be done by a licensed electrician, and your local provider must approve it.

-Portable gas-fired generators, along with a transfer switch, can keep your electric appliances operating until the power comes back on.
-This is an excellent solution for those that live in areas where losing power is a common occurrence.
-If your electricity is out for more than a couple of hours, food can spoil and your home can become unbearably cold during the winter months.
+Portable gas-fired generators and a transfer switch can keep your electric appliances operating until the power comes back on.
+This is an excellent solution for those who live in areas where losing power is a common occurrence.
+If your electricity is out for more than a couple of hours, food can spoil, and your home can become unbearably cold during the winter months.
 You could also find yourself without water if you rely on a pump and well.
 The solution is to create power with your gas-fired generator that you can connect to your home’s circuits with a transfer switch.

 Gasoline-powered generators are categorized by the number of watts of electricity that they can generate.
 A 5,000-watt unit is most commonly purchased for home emergencies.
 Smaller generators are more affordable, but they can only power a few small appliances.
 This forces you to make some hard decisions about which appliances are the most important.

 The 5,000-watt generator will easily power several circuits.
 It will be able to keep large appliances like your refrigerator and fireplace operating.
 These generators should keep going for 10 to 12 hours on seven gallons of gas.